 - Thousands of CFD markets including Forex, Shares, Commodities, and Cryptocurrencies

 What is the best low spread broker for stocks?

 Our in-depth review found that the best low spread broker for stocks is eToro.
 This regulated platform provides access to 17 marketplaces and over 2,400 shares.
 Furthermore, you can buy and sell stocks on a commission-free basis.

 Is it safe to use a low spread broker?

 Yes, many are safe.
-Although to guarantee this, we highly recommend sticking with a broker that is regulated by one (or more) reputable body - such as the FCA, ASIC, or CySEC
+Although to guarantee this, we highly recommend sticking with a broker that is regulated by one (or more) reputable body - such as the FCA, ASIC, CySEC, or NBRB

 What is the minimum investment at a low spread broker?

 The minimum investment will invariably depend on the asset in question and the low spread broker you are using. eToro clients can trade from $25 in a safe environment.

 What is the best low spread broker 2022?

 After countless hours of research, our best low spread broker of 2022 turned out to be social trading platform eToro.
 The provider serves over 17 million clients, is licensed by 3 regulatory bodies, has tight spreads, heaps of assets, a free demo account - and is commission-free!